rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 This approach, when computing `a <|> b`, does not try to compute `b` if `a` succeeds.
 Thus, this instance matches the common semantics of computing only up to the first success.
 The approach accumulates all errors encountered up to the point of the first success and returns them as warnings.
 This is a lawful `Alternative` (satisfies required laws _(1-3)_) and it does not rely on any questionable unification of `empty` and errors.
 But we made a bit of a mockery of things:  `Alternative` no longer returns just the first successful computation, it annotates the result with warnings.
-I say, that is completely OK.
+I think this is completely OK.

 But wait!
 To have `Alternative` we need `Applicative`.
 It is possible to implement `Applicative` for this type in more than one way, one even leads to a valid `Monad` and `MonadPlus` (with the right-zero caveat discussed above).
-That approach does not try to accumulate `e`-s only accumulates `w`-s:
+That approach does not try to accumulate `e`-s, it only accumulates `w`-s:

 ``` haskell
 instance (Monoid w) => Applicative (ErrWarn e w) where